petehug/wjelement-cpp/README.md

 JSON Schema draft-03.

-To use this library, you will need to build and link with the wjelement++ branch of wjelement.
-Also note the library uses boost regex.
+To use this library, you will need to build and link with the wjelement++ branch of wjelement:

+ git clone -b wjelement++ https://github.com/petehug/wjelement.git

+Note: the library uses boost regex.

-Peter Hug <pete@kapiti.co.nz>  - author of WJElement++
+Peter Hug <pete@kapiti.co.nz>  - author of Wjelement-cpp

-Special thanks to Micah N Gorrell for his excellent wjelement library!
+Special thanks goes to Micah N Gorrell for his excellent wjelement library!